moos/wordpos/README.md

-      verbs:[],       Array of str words that are verbs adjectives:[],  Array of str words that are adjectives adverbs:[],     Array of str words that are adverbs rest:[]         Array of str words that are not in dict }
+      verbs:[],       Array of str words that are verbs adjectives:[],  Array of str words that are adjectives adverbs:[],     Array of str words that are adverbs rest:[]         Array of str words that are not in dict or could not be categorized as a POS }

     Note: a word may appear in multiple POS (eg, 'great' is both a noun and an adjective)